Skip to main content

 Akshata

-"KTH has endless opportunities to engage its students, from student and chapter activities to academic and research work.
-From project work, academic research, part-time work, reading, writing, making new friends, and enjoying Sweden!."
+"KTH has endless opportunities to engage its students.
+From project work, to academic research, through reading, writing, making new friends, and enjoying Sweden!"

 Akshata from India

-After graduation, you can pursue a career as a: developer, technical lead, interaction designer, UX engineer, product or project manager in IT and media industries.
+After graduation, you can pursue a career as a developer, technical lead, interaction designer, UX engineer, product or project manager in IT and media industries.
 You can also pursue a career in industrial research or continue your studies toward a doctoral degree.
+Some recent graduates have pursued doctoral studies internationally at Université Paris-Saclay and IT University of Copenhagen, or in Sweden at Stockholm University and Umeå University.

 Former students have found work at companies such as Spotify, DICE, Skype, Netlight Consulting, Tobii, and Voddler.
 Among our graduates, we also have several founders of companies within the media and IT sector, including Prezi and SoundCloud, and several successful consultancy firms such as Prototyp and Ocean Observations.